 The McLuhanism that media are “extensions of man”—meaning extensions of the human body or mind—has been a productive metaphor, but it strikes me as rather like asserting that home mail delivery is an architectural extension of my house, or that air travel is a geographical extension of places that have airports.
 Eductionism, if it rises to the level of an “ism,” assumes a contrary model: that our senses are finite and that media can only diversify the stimuli available to them.

-Some communicative signs are like the apple, such as the signs of spoken language.
+Some communicative signs are like the falling of the apple, such as the signs of spoken language.
 I speak and you hear me; for you to hear me speak again (as opposed to a record of me speaking), I have to speak again.
 Such signs are better understood as happening than as existing; sometimes we call them “ephemeral” or “evanescent.”
 If the sign’s meaning depends on timing, it’s tied to the moment of its composition, the moment when someone or something sets it up and determines its shape, because it is only during that one moment that it can manifest itself through sensory stimuli.

 But other communicative signs are like the tree or the trail of footprints: it makes sense to think of them as existing rather than just happening.
 “Writings” (whatever they are), drawings, paintings, sculptures, photographs, sound recordings, and motion picture films all fall into this category.
 Someone or something still sets these signs up and determines their specific shapes (perhaps over an extended period of time), but they outlast that activity for at least a little while.
 Unlike the strictly “ephemeral” signs, a sign of this type has a continued potential to manifest itself through sensory stimuli after it has been set up, perhaps indefinitely.
 However, that potential can be realized only through eduction.
 If the sign’s meaning depends on timing, it might be tied to the moment of composition or the moment of eduction, and agency might similarly be understood as resting with the composer, the educer, or both at once.
 There are many different processes, strategies, and traditions of eduction available to us, some of which we tend to take for granted as “natural” (such as the photoreflective eduction of paintings), and others of which we don’t (such as the projection of motion picture films); but eduction of some kind is always necessary for these things to function as signs, and they can function as signs only to the extent that they’re educed, via the sensory stimuli so generated.
 Moreover, the generation of sensory stimuli is always dynamic—photons travel, air molecules vibrate, chemicals react—regardless of whether the patterns are static or ever-changing.
 Many processes of eduction can be applied both to enduring media objects (e.g., sound recordings, videocassettes) and to ephemeral data transmitted in real time (e.g., telephone and television signals), which underscores their dynamism, but even an ordinary printed page is arguably equivalent in intent to this strip of motion picture film: